WarCraft Adventures: Lord of the Clans

 The puzzles you face start out very easy and get progressively more difficult with each chapter, making this a good entry for amateur adventure players.
 The static artwork is superb while the 2D animations are comparable in quality to Curse.
 What’s more, each area contains an optional list of usable hotspots that you can view by pressing F1 – a perfect aid for those tired of pixel hunts.

 In all, this is a game that Warcraft fans ought to play, especially those that felt cheated by Blizzard’s cancellation.
-Even regular adventurers can get enjoy it – although missing bits of content, Warcraft Adventures is an overall fun adventure to experience.
+Although missing chunks of content, it still remains a classic.